← All postsMarkets

 Why two prime brokers, not one

 Every tokenized US equity in production today routes through Alpaca Securities.
-Ondo Global Markets, Backed Finance's xStocks, Dinari, Anchored Finance, and most newer entrants.
+Ondo Global Markets, Backed Finance's xStocks, Dinari, and most newer entrants.
 Same broker-dealer underneath.
-Alpaca itself reports holding 94% market share of tokenized US stocks and ETFs, with $480M in tokenized assets under custody.
+Alpaca itself reports holding ~94% market share of tokenized US stocks and ETFs, with ~$480M in tokenized assets under custody (Alpaca, December 2025).

-It's not a coincidence.
-Alpaca shipped the first developer-friendly broker-dealer API for global fintechs, then layered an Instant Tokenization Network on top.
+That's not a knock on Alpaca.
+They shipped the first developer-friendly broker-dealer API for global fintechs and then layered an Instant Tokenization Network on top.
 They built the picks and shovels.
 Everyone else, sensibly, bought them.

 The next phase isn't going to look like this.
 Concentration is fine when the category is small.
-It becomes a structural risk when the category becomes systemically important.
-And tokenized US equities are on a path to systemic importance much faster than most builders are pricing in.
+It becomes a structural risk when the category becomes systemically important, and I think tokenized US equities are on a path to systemic importance much faster than most builders are pricing in.

 Operational.
 Brokers have outages.
 Ledger reconciliation issues.
 Software releases that break webhook delivery.
-The 2024–2026 era has been quiet on broker-side incidents because the volume is still small.
+The 2024 to 2026 era has been quiet on broker-side incidents because the volume is still small.
 At $1B+ tokenized AUC across the ecosystem, an Alpaca-side outage takes the entire tokenized US equity market offline simultaneously.
 There is no failover.

 Commercial.
 A single upstream broker is a single counterparty in the pricing negotiation.
 As the broker's market power grows, the take rate moves in their favor.
 Every fintech that built on top of a single payments processor learned this lesson.
 Every fintech that built on top of a single payment-orchestration vendor learned the next-order version of it.

 Regulatory.
 A single broker is a single regulatory exposure.
 If FINRA flags a clearing relationship for any tokenized-stock-specific reason, every downstream tokenizer freezes simultaneously.
-Concentration risk becomes regulatory contagion risk in this category.
+Concentration risk becomes regulatory contagion risk in this category, and that's the version that's hardest to recover from because nobody can engineer their way out of it.

 Two prime brokers is harder to build than it sounds.
-Surface-level "we have multiple brokers" claims are usually empty in this category.
-The implementation reality is worth describing because it tells you which vendors actually mean it.
+Surface-level "we have multiple brokers" claims are usually empty in this category, and I think the implementation reality is worth describing because it tells you which vendors actually mean it.

 At the order-routing layer, every mint or redeem has to route to the broker with better execution for that specific security at that specific moment.
 That's not load balancing.
 It's smart-order-routing with broker-specific quirks.
 Alpaca's fractional handling.
 IB's market-hour constraints.
 Settlement-cycle differences for less-liquid names.
 Fee schedules that vary by ticker.